Stray Cat Project

 ➡️ treatment is "one and done."
 The cat does not return for a check-up.

 📷: a proposed floorplan from ASPCA Pro's Spay/Neuter Building & Equipment Resource Guide.
 This plan includes a space for dogs.
-Of course, there are no dogs at TNR clinic, so that is extra space.
+Of course, there are no dogs at TNR clinic, so that would be extra space in a cat clinic.

 Original content provided by Stray Cat Project.